 Bottle Feeding and Baby Food

 Breastfeeding is obviously a lot easier if you’re travelling, but if that isn’t an option for you like it wasn’t for me, you’ll be happy to hear that with a bit of planning it really wasn’t a big deal to bottle feed during our travel.
 It wasn’t a problem in any airport we went through to have bottles that were already full with water, or to bring liquid formula.
 For when we did water, we just measured out the right amount of water in each bottle and sealed it.
 Don’t do bottles that are too huge, because you need to throw out what the baby doesn’t drink — no fridge to put it in and save for next time.
-Then we had pre-measured amounts of powdered formula in a plastic container (like this one) that were ready to mix in and shake.
+Then we had pre-measured amounts of powdered formula in a plastic container that were ready to mix in and shake.
 We didn’t want to have to rely on getting water from the hostesses during flights just in case we were in a pinch.
 If it were a long flight though, we could’ve done that.
 Since the water had been sitting out, it was at room temperature, which is how Maya drinks her bottles.
 If you needed to warm them up, I’m sure you could ask the hostess for some warm water to dunk the bottle into.

 We also had some jars of baby food with us, and again this wasn’t a problem to take through security.
 Just get it out when you are going through the conveyor and the guards will run in through a test thing.
 No biggie.
 We tried to feed Maya actual food before boarding – we would just hit up an airport restaurant with a high chair.
 We figured it would just be too messy on the plane.

 One of my best tips?
 Travel with grandparents.
 Man those two can seriously help a girl out.
 I even got to read a gossip magazine or two like the BB (“before baby”) travel days.
 The best!